ct-Open-Source/ct-Smart-Home/README.md

 You'll also need [docker-compose](https://docs.docker.com/compose/install/) on your machine.

-If you want to controll Zigbee devices you also will need a Zigbee-Stick.
+If you want to control Zigbee devices you also will need a Zigbee-Stick.
 Have a look at [Zigbee2MQTT's documentation](https://www.zigbee2mqtt.io/getting_started/what_do_i_need.html) for that.

 ## Containers
 Uses [Eclipse Mosquitto](https://hub.docker.com/_/eclipse-mosquitto), a custom built Node-Red container and [zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt.io)